source-foundry/Hack/CONTRIBUTING.md

 If you identify a problem, we request that you report it through a new issue report on the Github repository.
 Please include the following information in your (bug) issue report:

-- Hack font version (or timeframe when you installed it and where you obtained the fonts for install)
+- Font version (or timeframe when you downloaded the fonts if you do not know)
+- Where you obtained the fonts (e.g. repository download, package manager, another source)
 - variant(s) of the Hack fonts that are affected (Regular, Bold, Italic, BoldItalic)
 - font size at which the problem was observed and whether it occurs at other sizes within the Core design target range (see above)
 - operating system and version